Kdyby/RabbitMq/docs/en/index.md

 The array of additional properties allows you to alter the properties with which an `PhpAmqpLib\Message\AMQPMessage` object gets constructed by default.
 This way, for example, you can change the application headers.

-You are able to set default routing key in producer.
+You can set default routing key in producer context.
 You can provide it by `setRoutingKey` method or in configuration like bellow.
-Default routing key will be used for calls of `publish` method without second parrameter, or when second parameter is set to `NULL`.
-Be aware of setting second parameter to empty string, which is considered as "send without routing key".
+Default routing key will be used in `publish` method calls with second argument ommited or set to `NULL`.
+Be aware, that setting second argument to empty string will lead to send empty string as routing key.

 ```yaml
 	...